awslabs/kubernetes-iteration-toolkit/docs/how-to-use-kit.md

 ### Use-cases supported with KIT

+* As a Kubernetes developer/user, I want to run some tests and as part of these tests I want to-
-* As a Kubernetes developer/user, create x number of objects(pods, secrets, config maps) in a cluster.
-As part of the validation, I want to
+    - create x number of objects(pods, secrets, config maps) in a cluster
-    * Check API server, scheduler throughput and etcd usage, make sure resource utilization(s) are below threshold
-* As a Kubernetes developer/user, I want to tweak a flag in Kubernetes control plane and deploy some workload.
-As part of the validation, I want to
+    - tweak a flag in Kubernetes control plane and deploy some workload
-    * Check that the latency for the API server calls is not impacted/SLO’s are not impacted.
-    * Check API server and etcd usage, make sure things are below threshold
-* As a Kubernetes developer/user, In an EKS cluster, I want to run an e2e scalability test to create x number of different objects and y number of nodes
+    - run an e2e scalability test in an EKS cluster to create x number of different objects and y number of nodes
-    * Check the SLO and latency
-* As a Kubernetes developer/user, I have a custom API server/Scheduler image with some changes and want to test these change in a Kubernetes cluster, by creating x number of objects
+    - test a custom API server/Scheduler image with some changes in a Kubernetes cluster, by creating x number of objects
-* As a Kubernetes developer/user, I want to run etcd or master components on specific EC2 instance types and run scale tests
+    - run etcd or master components on specific EC2 instance types and run scale tests
-* As a Kubernetes developer/user, in an existing EKS cluster can I run a load test, get all the metrics, resource usage and validation tests
+    - in an existing EKS cluster can I run a load test, get all the metrics, resource usage and validation tests

+As part of these tests, I want to capture-
+    - resource utilization (cpu and memory) for master and etcd instances
+    - latency for the API server calls is not impacted and SLO’s are not breached.
+    - metrics for core Kubernetes components like scheduler, KCM, etcd etc.

 ## Key Terms